TEL. 01763 838 536

 Helen grew up in South Cambridgeshire and moved to Chrishall to set up her business in 2015.
 She has a BSc (Hons) in International Equine and Agricultural Business Management from The Royal Agricultural College, Cirencester, as well as being a fully qualified teacher with QTS status, and a PGCE from Nottingham Trent University.

 During her time at Cirencester, Helen travelled the world, studying world class rehabilitaion centres and veterinary hospitals, understanding and learning about how to tailor equipment and programs to be of the highest benefit to their animals.
-She also completed a work placement at the Equine Fertility Unit in Newmarket, learning and assisting the acclaimed Veterinary Scientist, Twink Allen, with embryo transfer and research.
+She also completed a work placement at the Equine Fertility Unit in Newmarket, learning from and assisting the acclaimed Veterinary Scientist, Twink Allen, with embryo transfer and research.

 Helen holds a Level 3 Certificate from ABC in Small Animal Hydrotherapy, completing her training at Whitehouse Canine Hydrotherapy Training Centre in Lincolnshire.